zama-ai/bounty-program/README.md

 ## 👉 Register
 ### Step 1: Registration
----
-Click [here] to register to the Bounty that you want to participate.
+Click [here](https://www.zama.ai/bounty-and-grant-program) to register to the Bounty that you want to participate.
 Fill out the registration form with your information.
 Once you submit the form, you will receive a confirmation email with a link to the submission portal.
 >[!Note]
 >Check your spam folder in case you don't receive the confirmation email.
 If you haven't received it within an hour, please [contact us].

 ### Step 2: Work on the Challenge
----
 Read through the Bounty details and requirements carefully.
 Use the provided resources and create your own GitHub repository to store your code.
-Throughout your work, feel free to comment directly in the Bounty if you have any questions or encounter any issues.
-Our team will be happy to assist you.
+If you have any questions durig your work, feel free to comment directly in the Bounty issue and our team will be happy to assist you.

 ### Step 3: Submission
----
 Once you have completed your work, upload your completed work to the submission portal using the link provided in the confirmation email.

 >[!Note]
 >The deadline for submission is xxx.
 Late submissions will not be considered.

 We wish you the best of luck with the challenge!
 <br></br>